Natalia Sokol: Life and work

 While Koza was working as an artist and activist in Russia, she experienced clashes with the Russian police.

 On March 3, 2011, Natalia Sokol was beaten up by the police squad on the streets after a public lecture.
 Her camera was broken, and her child and other activists were injured.

 On March 31, 2011, Kasper, the son of Natalia Sokol, was kidnapped during a demonstration on the street in the center of St. Petersburg by the Russian police.
 Both parents were arrested.
 Later, Sokol and her husband discovered that the police had brought their child as unidentified into the City Children's Hospital.
 The family reunited after Sokol escaped from a police van.

 Another criminal case against Sokol was opened in which she was accused of assaulting and insulting police officers.
 It is alleged she was then pressured and threatened by the Russian authorities with both forced labor and imprisonment.
 This was announced in a Russia-wide criminal investigation.
 Sokol was arrest warrant was issued in her absence, while the Russian police announced that Sokol was also declared an internationally wanted criminal searched by Interpol.

 In the night of October 18, 2011, Sokol and her 2-year-old son Kasper were arrested after the meeting with German TV-channel ARD.
 They escaped after spending a night behind bars.

-In December 2011, the Dzerzhinsky District Court in St. Petersberug issued an arrest warrant for Natalia Sokol.
+In December 2011, the Dzerzhinsky District Court in St. Petersburg issued an arrest warrant for Natalia Sokol.
 Voina claimed that Natalia Sokol has been charged with insulting and using violence against police officers (articles 319 and 318 of the Criminal Code).
 The charges were first revealed to the defense during a court session on December 6, 2011, and she has been a federally wanted person since November, and she was declared internationally wanted.
 Her attorney expressed his indignation and denied investigator Rud's claims that Natalia had missed her appointments with the investigator on multiple occasions.
 However, the judge sided with the investigators to arrest Natalia Sokol in absentia.

 At that time Sokol, who was pregnant with her second child, consulted a specialized medical facility "Women Consultant", where she sought for medical help.
 Instead, the doctors called the police.
 Mama, the daughter of Sokol was born in hiding.

 Sokol studied Molecular Physics in the Lomonosov Moscow State University.
 She finished with a PHD on "Optical Properties of Protein Solutions Containing Heavy Metal Ions" in 2006.
 She then began working at the Department of Molecular Physics, Faculty of Physics, MSU, planning to continue her research work in relation to the fight against blood cancer.
 As she was a member of Voina already, this career was not compatible with the State University objectives.
 April 17, 2012, she was illegally, in violation of Russian law, fired from MSU at the time of leave to care for a second newborn baby Mama.

 In 2012 Natalia together with other leaders of Voina was announced as an associated curator of Berlin Biennale.